hiero-ledger/hiero-docs/tutorials/smart-contracts/use-native-tokens-as-erc20-tokens.md

 ## Project Contents

 In this step, you'll examine the descriptions of the project contents in your existing project.
-If you don't need to review the project contents, you can proceed directly to "Running the project”
+If you don't need to review the project contents, you can proceed directly to [Running the project](use-native-tokens-as-erc20-tokens.md#running-the-project).

 `artifacts/`